Description of Barcelona Port Vell Marina

 The maritime port of Barcelona dates from the 4AD.
 The port was active as a crucial frontier trading post throughout the Middle Ages because of its location on the border between Muslim southern Spain and North Africa and the Christian world of Europe.
 However, the region suffered powerful storms which damaged the ships while docked in the port.
 From this period the Drassanes Reial Shipyard (royal shipyard) , which was used to build and repair sailing galleys, survives and today houses the Barcelona Maritime museum.
 Originally the Drassanes Reial Shipyard building was on the sea front with a long ramp leading out into the sea to launch the boats, but everything in front of this building is today modern land reclamation to build the modern port.

-In the middle of Barcelona port is port vell and Maremagnum.
-Construction of this island shopping centre started in the 1980s and was finished for the 1992 Olympics.
+In the middle of Port Vell and Maremagnum.
+Construction of this island shopping centre started in the 1980s and was finished for the 1992 Olympic games.
 The whole port area underwent a huge urban renewal to transform it from a derelict industrial port with railway lines into a public space with boulevards.
-Maremagnum is the only shopping complex in Barcelona that opens on Sundays due to it being exempt from the normal trading laws because of its location "in the sea"!
+Interesting fact is that Maremagnum is the one of only a few shopping complexes in Barcelona that is permitted to open on Sundays due to it being exempt from the normal trading laws because of its location "in the sea"!

-Metro stops that serve the port are Drassanes on the green line and Barceloneta on the yellow line.
+Nearest Metro stops that serve the port Vell area are Drassanes on the green line (L3) and Barceloneta on the yellow line (L4).